Highlights - best things to see in Iceland with kids

 Geysir is the original geyser after which all others are named.
 Apparently, the Great Geysir, stopped spouting in about 1916, since which time, to make it more of a tourist attraction, people have occasionally put baking soda down it to set if off.
 But its jetting days are over.
 We realised this after looking at it (now a vaguely steamy hole in the ground) for about 20 minutes and wondering why no one else was.

-You can then walk up the hill to see more other–worldly coloured pools of milky blue and impossibly clear pink.
+Before your camera is full, walk up the hill to see more other–worldly coloured pools of milky blue and impossibly clear pink.

-Everyone on their Iceland holidays is on the same trail in the Golden Circle – Geysir then (15 minutes’ drive down the road) the vast Gullfoss Waterfall, where, on a sunny day, rainbows shimmer in the mist, which strangely, feels like rain falling upwards all around you.
-There is an easy walking track from the car park to a viewing platform were every visitor to Iceland takes the same photo whilst slipping over on the wet shiny rocks.
+Everyone on their Iceland holidays is on the same trail in the Golden Circle: Geysir then, 15 minutes’ drive down the road, the vast Gullfoss Waterfall, where, on a sunny day, rainbows shimmer in the mist, which feels strangely like rain falling upwards all around you.
+There is an easy walking track from the car park to a viewing platform were every visitor to Iceland takes the same photo, whilst slipping over on the wet shiny rocks.

 Iceland with kids day 2 - A beach called Vik

 The journey, navigationally, was pretty straight forward as there are only about 2 main roads in the whole of Iceland.
-It also lead us past a spectacular waterfall tumbling down green clad cliffs (must rain a bit round here), and numerous glaciers including Eyjafjallajökull, with its sub-glacial volcano which had erupted in 2010 preventing my sister returning to Canada for a bonus few weeks.
+It also lead us past a spectacular waterfall tumbling down green clad cliffs (must rain a bit round here), and numerous glaciers including Eyjafjallajökull, with its sub-glacial volcano which had erupted in 2010 preventing my sister returning from the UK to Canada for a bonus few weeks.

 Stumbling across another glacier at the edge of the road, it felt rude not to explore it’s (probably quite dangerous) ice crevasses.